IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

-## Unit Tests

-Unit tests are done on the backend to test the game logic, scoring, timer etc. pytest framework is used for unit testing of the backend part.
-In the backend folder, run the following command to execute the unit tests: python -m pytest tests/test_app.py

 # High level user requirements
+NOTE: Delete the things in the bracket in the future.
+For now do not delete it so we dont confuse ourselves.
+If we have time, task to do:
+2,4,6 (for now just random generated words), 8, 9, 10, 16, 17, 18

+Ignore these task when creating the game, for now create the necessary stuff

 1. Game has to have main menu
-2. Game has to have leaderboard with 10 best players and their scores and times
+2. Game has to have leaderboard with 10 best players and their scores and times (In the future perhaps)
 3. Game has to have Game Win screen.
 4. Game has to have Game Over screen.
+(How does one lose) (if we have time, multiplayer currently lose singleplayer)
 5. Player must be able to play new game
 6. The game is going to be focusing on a single topic (to make the delivery manageable).
+(Things about the topic chosen apparently))
 7. Player must be able to score points when correct letter or word are deduced.
 8. Game should have in-built game time which measures how much time a player spent on the game.
+(For the future perhaps, for now it doesn't need a timer)
 9. Player can be asked whether timer should be enabled or not.
+(Its too much effort to add a timer currently, and isnt needed maybe future)
 10. There has to be a HUD in the game showing current score/time hints remaining.
+(Crossword is an endless game)
 11. Gameboard should be rendered on screen with words hidden horizontally and vertically also numbered so a player knows what word they are guessing.
 12. Player has to be able to select a word on the gameboard and enter a letter or entire word and click ‘Check’ button to see if they guessed correctly.
+(We could just have a box where we input text but maybe)
 13. There has to be a clues display which contains all of the clues about words hidden on the crossword gameboard.
 14. Player has to be able to uncover a selected letter or an entire word hidden on the gameboard.
 But this gives a penalty to the score.
 15. Player has to be able to click a button to auto-solve the whole crossword but this resets all the scored points to zero.
-16. Accessibility features!: high contrast color scheme, fonts, links etc.
+16. Accessibility features!: high contrast color scheme, fonts, links etc. (ehh maybe in the futyre)
 17. LOW: More advanced scoring logic like combo-bonuses, power-ups, streak bonuses???
 Nice to have, low priority.
+(Future)
 18. LOW: Difficulty levels???
 Only we manage to deliver this in time.
 Low priority and nice to have.
+(Future)

 # Project's functional requirements